volution/kawipiko/documentation/readme.rst

-``kawipiko`` is a **super-lightweight static HTTP (and HTTPS, H2, H3) server** written in Go, whose main purpose is to serve static content as fast as possible, and with the lowest resource consumption (CPU and RAM) as possible.
+``kawipiko`` is a **lightweight static HTTP server** written in Go;
+focused on serving static content **as fast and efficient as possible**, with the **lowest latency**, and with the lowest resource consumption (either CPU, RAM, IO);
+supporting both **HTTP/1 (with or without TLS), HTTP/2 and HTTP/3 (over QUIC)**;
+available as a **single statically linked executable** without any other dependencies.

-However "simple" doesn't imply "dumb" or "limited", instead it implies "efficient" through the removal of superfluous features, thus being inline with UNIX's old philosophy of `"do one thing and do it well" <https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well>`__.
+However, `simple` doesn't imply `dumb` or `limited`, instead it implies `efficient` through the removal of superfluous features, thus being inline with UNIX's old philosophy of
+"`do one thing and do it well <https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well>`__".
-As such ``kawipiko`` basically supports only ``GET`` requests, and does not provide features like dynamic content generation, authentication, reverse proxying, etc.;  while still providing compression (``gzip``, ``zopfli``, ``brotli``), plus HTML-CSS-JS minification (TODO), without affecting its performance (due to its unique architecture as seen below).
+Therefore, it supports only ``GET`` requests, and does not provide features like dynamic content generation, authentication, reverse proxying, etc.;
+meanwhile still providing compression (``gzip``, ``zopfli``, or ``brotli``), plus HTML-CSS-JS minifying (TODO), without affecting its performance
+(due to its unique architecture as described below).

-What ``kawipiko`` does provide is something very unique, that no other HTTP server offers:  the static content is served from a `CDB database <#why-cdb>`__ with almost no latency (as compared to classical static servers that still have to pass through the OS via the ``open-read-close`` syscalls).
+What ``kawipiko`` does provide is something very unique, that no other HTTP server offers: the static content is served from a `CDB file <#why-cdb>`__ with almost no latency (as compared to classical static servers that still have to pass through the OS via the ``open-read-close`` syscalls).
-Moreover as noted earlier, the static content can be compressed (with either ``gzip``, ``zopfli`` or ``brotli``) or minified ahead of time, thus reducing not only CPU but also bandwidth and latency.
+Moreover, as noted earlier, the static content can still be compressed or minified ahead of time, thus reducing not only CPU but also bandwidth and latency.

-`CDB databases <#why-cdb>`__ are binary files that provide efficient read-only key-value lookup tables, initially used in some DNS and SMTP servers, mainly for their low overhead lookup operations, zero locking in multi-threaded / multi-process scenarios, and "atomic" multi-record updates.
+`CDB files <#why-cdb>`__ are binary database files that provide efficient read-only key-value lookup tables, initially used in some DNS and SMTP servers, mainly for their low overhead lookup operations, zero locking in multi-threaded / multi-process scenarios, and "atomic" multi-record updates.
-This also makes them suitable for low-latency static website content serving over HTTP, which this project provides.
+This also makes them suitable for low-latency static content serving over HTTP, which is what this project provides.

-For those familiar with Netlify (or competitors like CloudFlare Pages, GitHub Pages, etc.), ``kawipiko`` is a "host-it-yourself" alternative featuring:
+For those familiar with Netlify (or competitors like CloudFlare Pages, GitHub Pages, etc.), ``kawipiko`` is a `host-it-yourself` alternative featuring:

-* self-contained deployment with simple configuration;  (i.e. just `fetch the executable <#installation>`__ and use the `proper flags <#kawipiko-server>`__;)
+* self-contained deployment with simple configuration;
+  (i.e. just `fetch the executable <#installation>`__ and use the `proper flags <#kawipiko-server>`__;)

-* low and constant resource consumption (both in terms of CPU and RAM);  (i.e. you won't have surprises when under load;)
+* low and constant resource consumption (both in terms of CPU and RAM);
+  (i.e. you won't have surprises when under load;)

-* (hopefully) extremely secure;  (i.e. it doesn't launch processes, it doesn't connect to other services or databases, it doesn't open any files, etc.;  basically you can easily ``chroot`` it, or containerize it as is in fashion these days;)
+* (hopefully) extremely secure;
+  (i.e. it doesn't launch processes, it doesn't connect to other services or databases, it doesn't open any files, etc.;
+  basically you can easily ``chroot`` it, or containerize it as is in fashion these days;)

 * highly portable, supporting at least Linux (the main development, testing and deployment platform), FreeBSD, OpenBSD, and OSX;

 For a complete list of features please consult the `features section <#features>`__.
 Unfortunately, there are also some tradeoffs as described in the `limitations section <#limitations>`__ (although none are critical).

 With regard to performance, as described in the `benchmarks section <#benchmarks>`__, ``kawipiko`` is at least on-par with NGinx, sustaining over 100K requests / second with 0.25ms latency for 99% of the requests even on my 6 years old laptop.
 However the main advantage over NGinx is not raw performance, but deployment and configuration simplicity, plus efficient management and storage of large collections of many small files.